AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/new.md

 ## Verify this step

-Open `MJ03` product and notice a new image was added.
+Refresh the `MJ03` product page and see if your new image was added.

 ![New Product Image](../../../_images/api-frontend-new-image.png)